yhegab/helloyoussef.net/public/blog/negotiating_wip.md

 ### Round 3: Send Google the updated Microsoft Offer

-I wasn't sure if the increased Microsoft offer would result in any action from Google's compensation team, considering that the salary was objectively less than Robinhood.
+I wasn't sure if the increased Microsoft offer would result in any action from Google's compensation team, considering that the salary was, in absolute values, less than Robinhood.
 However, I didn't think there was any harm in sending the offer anyway.

 Soon after, my recruiter told me that they compensation team *were* able to increase the offer: